PaLeroy/phd_defense/talk.md

 - In RL, an agent learns by interacting in its environment to maximise rewards.

-- It learns a policy that provides the action $u$ to take in a state $s$.
+- It learns a policy that provides for all states $\forall s$ which action $u$ to take.

 - It does not know the environment and needs to explore.